-- Have opportunities to seek employment and work in competitive and integrated settings.
+- Seek employment and work in competitive, integrated settings.

 - Engage in community life.

 - Control personal resources and

 - Receive services in the community.

 The HCBS settings regulations apply to the following Texas Medicaid programs and services:

 - Community Living Assistance and Support Services (CLASS)

 - Youth Empowerment Services (YES)

 - STAR+PLUS HCBS